- Host Animals

 DistributionTop of page

-According to Camus et al. (1996), after examining various reports and veterinary literature since 1930, heartwater does not occur in Guinea, Sierra Leone, Togo, Saudi Arabia, Yemen and Oman, even though there is at least one efficient vector present in these countries and it occurs in the neighbouring countries.
-A nervous condition and lesions very reminiscent to those of heartwater have been described in cattle in Cuba (Figueroa and Sutherland, 1968; Figueroa et al., 1970; Figueroa and Sutherland, 1972) and in French Guiana (Sapin, 1981) however until now, no report or confirmation of heartwater clinical case occurs in both countries.
-Although no African vectors have been found in these countries, a potential vector, Amblyomma cajennense, does occur in these countries (Camus et al., 1996).
+According to Camus et al. (1996), after examining various reports and veterinary literature since 1930, heartwater does not occur in Guinea, Sierra Leone, Togo, Saudi Arabia and Yemen, even though there is at least one efficient vector present in these countries and it occurs in the neighbouring countries.
+However, three cases were reported in Oman in 2018 (El-Neweshy et al., 2019).
+A nervous condition and lesions very reminiscent to those of heartwater have been described in cattle in Cuba (Figueroa and Sutherland, 1968; Figueroa et al., 1970; Figueroa and Sutherland, 1972) and in French Guiana (Sapin, 1981).
+However, until now, no report or confirmation of a heartwater clinical case has been made in both countries.
+Although no African vectors have been found in these countries, a potential vector, Amblyomma cajennense, does occur there (Camus et al., 1996).
 In the Caribbean regions, only Guadeloupe and Antigua are infected with heartwater whereas Amblyomma variegatum is present in several islands of the lesser Antilles at lower level of infestation.

-For current information on disease incidence, see OIE's WAHID Interface.
+For current information on disease incidence, see OIE's World Animal Health Information System (OIE-WAHIS).

 Distribution TableTop of page